CoryK8nn8dy/Algo_Compare/README.md

 # Algo Compare

-### A simple python program for comparing the performance of algorithms
+### A simple python program for comparing the time performance of algorithms

 __Steps to Use:__

-1. Define functions for the algorithms to be tested
+1. Define the algorithms to be tested as user-defined functions

  __NOTE:__ be sure the functions take a list of integers as an argument, or modify the code as necessary

 2. Modify the wrapper function calls to the new algo functions and their args

-3. Alter the file name and destination for the plots file
+3. Alter the file name and destination for the output plot image file

- __NOTE:__ the code will need to be extended to generate more plots for comparison

 __License__